jlapeyre/Symata.jl/README.md

 ## Symbolic manipulation code

-This is a partial, experimental, implementation of a language for symbolic computation.
+This is an experimental implementation of a language for symbolic computation.
 It is largely based on pattern matching and an evaluation sequence modeled on Mathematica, although this by no means a fixed decision.